ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

     1. Look at the defaults of its interface and configuration.
 Is its API secure by default, or are “simple examples” using the defaults also insecure?

-    2. If it has a discussion about how to use it securely, that is generally a good sign, especially if it is clear that its warnings recommend that you keep its defaults.
+    2. If it has a discussion about how to use it securely, that is generally a good sign, especially if its warnings recommend that you keep its defaults.

     This is a reason to avoid using C and C++ to implement new software when there is no significant reason to use them; C and C++ have many insecure defaults (as we will discuss later).